Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 You can also use multiple names (e.g. descendants("paragraph", "table")).
 If no name is given, all elements are given in the result regardless the name, e.g. children() means the same as children.

-If you know that there at most one child element with a certain name, use one of the following method (it returns the first child with this name if it exist):
+If you know that there at most one child element with a certain name, use the following method (it returns the first child with this name if it exist):

 You might then also consider alternative names (giving you the first child where the name matches):